polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 }
 ```

-Before this spec can be used to initialize a node's genesis storage, those human-readable keys must
-be transformed into actual storage keys for the storage trie.
-Substrate-based nodes contain
+Before this spec can be used to initialize a node's genesis storage, the human-readable keys must be transformed into actual storage keys for the storage trie.
+This transformation is straight-forward, but it requires that the node's runtime be able to understand the chain spec.
-a command-line interface to do exactly this.
 <!-- TODO: Add storage trie link once we have docs-->

+If a node with an upgraded runtime attempts to synchronize a chain from genesis, it will not understand the information in this human-readable chain spec.
+For this reason, there is a second encoding of the chain spec known as the "raw" chain spec.

+When distributing chain specs in JSON format, they should be distributed in this raw format to
+ensure that all nodes can sync the chain even after runtime upgrades.
+Substrate-based nodes support the `--raw` flag to produce such raw chain specs.

 ```bash
 substrate build-spec --chain=myCustomSpec.json --raw > customSpecRaw.json